-The thing I love about these creamy, nut-based vegan desserts is that they’re objectively good.
+The thing we love about these creamy, nut-based vegan desserts?
+They’re GOOD.
 Not “good for a vegan dessert” or “good for something made without dairy,” but just good good.
 If you were to serve them at a party, no one would give them a sideways glance or shake their fist at you for serving them hippie food.
 They’re a dessert that everyone can enjoy: vegans, non-vegans, young people, old people, mimes, centaurs, whatever.
 These Mint Chocolate Chip Bars are for all!

 Creamy, minty vegan bars made with pistachios.
 Yes, pistachios!